DomainDrivenArchitecture/ddaArchitecture/en/80_config_management/40_architecture/ddaCore.md

 ## Module Description
 ### ExecutionContext
-The ExecutionContext encapsulates the for application of config management recognized state:
+The ExecutionContext encapsulates the state recognized for application of config management:
 * pointInTime - the current world time
 * organisationUnit - the organizational execution context.
 May be tenant or finer grained organizational units.
 * targetSystem - pallet default representation of target system facts like ip, os-type and so on.